Pages

 1920-1921

-11 January 1920, The Paris Peace Conference recognizes de-facto the Azerbaijan Republic with the capital in Baku.
-The Conference issues a Special Resolution, which confirms Nagorno-Karabakh as an integral part of Azerbaijan (43).
+On 11 January 1920, The Paris Peace Conference recognizes de-facto the Azerbaijan Republic with the capital in Baku.
+The Conference issued a Special Resolution, which confirms Nagorno-Karabakh as an integral part of Azerbaijan (43).
 Under this document, the Allied Powers recognize Khosrov-bey Sultanov, appointed by the Government of Azerbaijan, as Zangezour’s and Karabakh’s Governor-General (44, 45).

-20 March, 1920 - Iran de-jure recognizes the independence of Azerbaijan (46).
+20 March 1920 - Iran de-jure recognizes the independence of Azerbaijan (46).

 1922-1990